SteelCompendium/data-gen/Abilities/Shadow/In All This Confusion.md

 ---
-name: "In All This Confusion"
+name: In All This Confusion
-type: "Triggered Action"
+type: Triggered Action
-source: "Shadow"
+source: Shadow
-cost: ""
+cost: ''
 ---

 # In All This Confusion